andrewjsalas/La_Luna_Capstone1/README.md

 * [Discogs API](https://www.discogs.com/developers)

 ### User Group:
-The user group is towards older teenagers to adults of any age.
-This is mostly due to the fact that some records may not be suitable for children.
+This website is target to a diverse group of users, primarily young adults and adults of any age.
+Caution: There may be records not suitable for children.

 ### Tech Stack:
 * Python